 Ingredients you'll need

-- ahi tuna: you'll need to find "sushi grade" ahi tuna, which is fish that has been previously frozen to kill off any parasites.
-(Technically, there's no such thing as "sushi grade" -- it's just whatever the shop deems safe to consume "as sashimi.")*
+- ahi tuna: use sushi grade/sashimi grade ahi tuna, which is yellowfin tuna fish that has been previously frozen to kill off any parasites (theoretically though, there's no such thing as "sushi grade" -- it's just whatever the shop deems safe to consume as sashimi.)*

 - Maui onion: has a sweeter, milder taste; if you can't find it, you can use red/purple onion instead